 The difference is LEDs have been made to adapt to current fixtures.
 Some of them are direct replacement.
 For DR the bulb fits right into the fixture without any rewiring.
 Others can be retrofitted.
 This means the bulb is put into the same fixture, but the ballast is bypassed and the wiring can be adapted to the new bulb with minimal hassle.

 Some LED lighting requires new fixtures, but they still come with worthwhile benefits.
 In terms of ROI, new fixtures may take a little longer to pay for themselves, but they eventually will.
 How your ROI will be affected depends on your specific facility and its needs.

 Once Installed, How Does LED Benefit My Business?

 Once the investment has been made and you have upgraded to LED lighting, the benefits can be seen almost immediately.
 Firstly, LED lighting is much more durable than metal halide lamps and others.
-They are less affected by heat pollution and chemical stress, but the bulbs themselves also have unmatched longevity.
-This means the bulbs will last much longer, so initial costs will go much further.
+The brightness of LEDs is better and more consistent for years to come, and the bulbs have unmatched longevity.
+This means the bulbs will last much longer, so initial investment pays off much longer.